 The projects include:

 - The purchase of a glutton vacuuming machine to clear hard-to-reach pavement cracks and kerbsides of litter.
-Loaned to and operated by Luton Borough Council while the BID continues to fund the maintenance costs, the machine has been used to collect 21,000 litres of rubbish in the last three months alone – that amounts to 84 giant refuse sacks.
+The machine, which has been loaned to and operated by Luton Borough Council while the BID continues to fund the maintenance costs, has been used to collect 21,000 litres of rubbish in the last three months alone – that amounts to 84 giant refuse sacks.

 - A Tidy Day last month where 25 volunteers from local businesses took part in a two-hour clean up, collecting 21 refuse sacks of litter from over 15 town centre streets.